-- f) The semantic implication-rule: In every situation (example, model) in which all the sentences of the text group are true also the summary must be true.
-I.e. the selective representation must follow as a semantic implication from the text group.Finally a pragmatic rule must be fulfilled by the selective representation i.e. the summary: - g) Pragmatic applicability: The selective representation should be relevant for a person x in the situation S and the point in time t in the sense that x beliefs in S and t that the summary is applicable as perception-, orientation- or action patterns in a possible new situation.
+f) The semantic implication-rule: In every situation (example, model) in which all the sentences of the text group are true, also the summary must be true, i.e. the selective representation must follow as a semantic implication from the text group.

+Finally a pragmatic rule must be fulfilled by the selective representation, i.e. the summary:

+g) Pragmatic applicability: The selective representation should be relevant for a person x in the situation S and the point in time t in the sense that x believes in S at t that the summary is applicable as perception-, orientation- or action patterns in a possible new situation.

-Using the above sentences about the topic interference_with_nature we create a summary and call this the selective representation of the corresponding linguistic gestalt.
-It runs like follows:
+Using the above sentences about the topic interference\with\nature, we create a summary and call this the selective representation of the corresponding linguistic gestalt.
+It runs as follows:

-An important ethical problem in medical science are the ethical limits by interferencing in the natural development and its reproduction which will become bigger problem in the future.
-The modern technology replace the nature, for example genetic manipulation of embrios (deciding the characteristics of children), of human beings or of food.
-The question is how far man can intervene in life and nature (to not destroy the balance in nature).
+An important ethical problem in medical science are the ethical limits of interfering in natural development and reproduction, which will become a bigger problem in the future.
+Modern technology is replacing nature, for example the genetic manipulation of embryos (deciding the characteristics of children), human beings or food.
+The question is how far man can intervene in life and nature without destroying the balance of nature.

-If all the above rules (a) - (g) are fulfilled, then the textgroup together with the summary form the linguistic gestalt.
+If all the above rules (a) - (g) are fulfilled, then the text group together with the summary form the linguistic gestalt.